E-Sid/scripts/README.md

 - In all the files.
 You can type the entry (numerical number) and press ENTER (Return)
 - If you do not have a compiler for the scripting language used, you can use an online compiler via a web browser as [JDoodle](https://www.jdoodle.com/) or [Tutorials Point ](https://www.tutorialspoint.com) and select the scripting language of your choice.

-## Instructions for GNU/Linux Bash Shell Script on GNU/Linux, BSD, MacOS-X or Haiku
+## Instructions for GNU/Linux Bash Shell Script on GNU/Linux, BSD (FreeBSD, OpenBSD, NetBSD), Unix, MacOS-X or Haiku
 - In Bash shell TTY, or terminal either in GNU/Linux, BSD, MacOS-X, or Haiku start terminal
 - Please, make sure to make the file executable by `chmod +x` filename.sh eg `chmod +x ace.sh`
 - Please, type `./` before the file name to start the desired shell script, or `sh` command then space before the name of the shell script eg `./ace-bc.sh` or `sh ace-bc.sh`.